Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Time-aware Metapath Feature Augmentation

 \item $P^\textit{2,3}: EOA_1 \xrightarrow[t_1]{call} CA_\ast \xrightarrow[t_2]{call} CA_\ast \xrightarrow[t_3]{trans} EOA_2$

 $P^\textit{2,4}: EOA_1 \xrightarrow[t_1]{call} CA_\ast \xrightarrow[t_2]{call} CA_\ast \xrightarrow[t_3]{trans} EOA_1$

-After analyzing the extracted metapaths, we find that the behavior patterns involving contract self-call only occur in normal interactions. \end{itemize}
+After analyzing the extracted metapaths, we find that the behavior patterns involving contract self-call only occur in normal interactions. \end{itemize} Notably, $a$ indicates the coarse-grained metapath from which this fine-grained metapath is derived.
+For example, $a=1$ indicates that $P^{1,b}$ is derived from $P^1$.
+And $b$ is the index of a different fine-grained pattern produced by a further refinement of $P^a$.
+For example, $P^1$ can further derive two fine-grained metapath patterns, so $b\in\{1,2\}$ when $a=1$; $P^2$ can further derive four fine-grained metapath patterns, so $b\in\{1,2,3,4\}$ when $a=2$.

 According to the heterogeneous interaction graph constructed in Table~\ref{tab: graph}, we count the number of all coarse and refined metapaths, as reported in Table~\ref{tab: metapath}.
-It is clear that there are significant quantitative differences between different types of metapaths.
-After getting all the refined symbiotic metapaths and merging them into refined super metapaths, we perform Top-$K$ filtering to preserve the most important metapaths.
-The Top-$K$ filtering is guided by the importance attribute $\omega$ of the super metapaths, following the intuition that frequent behavior patterns are more favorable for account feature characterization.
-As illustrated in Fig.~\ref{fig: method-1}(b), for each kind of refined super metapaths $\mathcal{P}^{1,1}$ (or $\mathcal{P}^{1,2}$), those with larger attribute values will be preserved, such as $\mathcal{P}_1^{1,1}$ (or $\mathcal{P}_2^{1,2}$).
+It can be clearly seen that the number of coarse metapaths is quite large, while the number of different refined metapaths varies significantly.
+In order to avoid the information redundancy and noise caused by too many metapaths, we introduce an importance-based Top-$K$ filtering strategy to sample the more important metapaths.
+Specifically, we first merge refined symbiotic metapaths into refined super metapaths, during which an importance factor $\omega$, which reflects the number of merged symbiotic metapaths, is derived and appended to the corresponding super metapaths.
+We believe that the more frequently a class of metapaths occurs, the more helpful it is in characterizing account features by the behavioral patterns it carries.
+Then we perform Top-$K$ filtering guided by $\omega$, i.e., sampling the refined super metapaths with importance factors in the top $K$ for subsequent feature aggregation.
+As illustrated in Fig.~\ref{fig: method-1}(b), for each kind of refined super metapaths $\mathcal{P}^{1,1}$ (or $\mathcal{P}^{1,2}$), those with larger importance factors will be preserved, such as $\mathcal{P}_1^{1,1}$ (or $\mathcal{P}_2^{1,2}$).